-Where are They Strong, and Why?
+Where Are They Strong, and Why?

-These two personalities tend to not need much by way of everyday social conversation.
+These two personalities tend not to need much by way of everyday social conversation.
 However, both do like to engage in interesting debates on intellectual topics that both are interested in.
-Since the two are almost always highly intelligent with a wider vocabulary and well-read, for the most part, when they do converse, it is usually meaningful to each but perhaps for different reasons.
+Since the two are almost always highly intelligent with a wider vocabulary and well-read, for the most part, when they do converse, it is usually meaningful to each, but perhaps for different reasons.

-Where Do they Have Problems, and Why?
+Where Do They Have Problems, and Why?

 The ISTP will typically converse in everyday language in a down-to-earth manner, and the INTJ will often include abstract thinking and lots of imaginative narration which can irritate the more grounded-to-earth ISTP personality.

 If these two parties in a relationship have not earnestly tried to understand and improve the conversations with one another, those talks could well escalate rapidly into highly charged, emotional outbursts with behavioral antics that may seem out of character when one is overstressed or feeling like they are not being understood.